 1. The UE shall select the SNPN and initiate UE registration in the SNPN.

 For construction of the SUCI, existing methods in clause 6.12 can be used.
-If the home network public key of the SNPN is not provisioned in the UE, the UE shall create a SUCI using null scheme with anonymised SUPI as described in Annex B.
+Otherwise, if the EAP method supports SUPI privacy, the UE may send an anonymous value SUCI based on configuration.